SheetMetalConnect/Oseon-MCP/docs/tools-reference.md

     style J fill:#e8f5e8
 ```

-This comprehensive reference should help you build sophisticated agentic workflows that leverage multiple tools effectively!
+This reference helps you choose the right tools and build effective workflows for your Oseon data needs.